Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Numerical results

 \section{Numerical results}

-Using the theoretical framework outlined above, we employ numerical methods to solve for boson stars and examine their optical images under various light source conditions.
+Using the theoretical framework outlined above, we apply numerical methods to solve for boson star configurations and examine their optical images under various light source conditions.
 The solutions depend on the initial scalar field $\psi_0$ and the gravitational coupling parameter $\xi$ within the context of Palatini gravity.
-Initially, we fix the value of $\xi$ and vary $\psi_0$ to investigate the effect of the initial scalar field on the optical images of boson stars.
-Subsequently, we fix $\psi_0$ and explore how variations in the coupling parameter $\xi$ on their optical properties.
+We begin by fixing $\xi$ and varying $\psi_0$ to investigate how the initial scalar field influences the optical appearance of boson stars.
+Then, with $\psi_0$ held constant, we explore the impact of the coupling parameter $\xi$ on their optical properties.
 Specifically, we compute numerical solutions for the scalar field and the metric components as functions of the radial coordinate $r$.
 We then construct fitting functions for the metric components based on selected functional forms.
 These fitted metrics are subsequently used to analyze the optical images of boson stars illuminated by spherical light sources and thin accretion disks.